mnru/VBA-Module-Import-Export/README.md

     * When isFixedMode  is false ,the dialog open and ask the location of target macrofile or source folder.
 * Scripts Fix_xxxx and xxxx are almost all same but constant isFixedMode.
 * Scripts Fix_xxxx_.vbs are for xlam scripts.
+* In case targetFiles is not determined implicitly ,Its extension should be written as targetExt in the script .

 ## When isFixedMode  is True